wangc86/mosquitto/csc0056-hw4/Homework04.md

 `$ source ~/.bashrc`

 **(20 points) Now run the script named `test-run.sh`.
-Take a screenshot of the output and upload it to Moodle.** You should see an output similar to file `Screenshot-example.png`.
+Take a screenshot for the output and upload it to Moodle.** You should see an output similar to file `Screenshot-example.png`.

 (The rest of this subsection is optional)

 Interestingly, we may send an image using Mosquitto as a "message".
+To learn more, type `../client/mosquitto_pub --help`  from the homework4 folder.
 For example, try sending the following image:

 <img src="https://upload.wikimedia.org/wikipedia/commons/e/e5/St._Louis_Arch_%281984%29.jpg" style="zoom:20%;" />

 (This image is from Wikimedia: https://commons.wikimedia.org/wiki/File:St._Louis_Arch_(1984).jpg.
 The arch in the photo is the landmark of the dear city where I've sojourned for seven years.)

-There is a helper script named `sendImage.sh` for you to try it out.
+Here is a helper script for you, named `sendImage.sh`.
 Run the script and a mosquitto subscriber will receive this image and dump it into a file named `output.jpg` :)

 ### 3.2 Evaluating Little's Theorem (20 points)